-The Heart and Stroke Foundation of Canada sets the guidelines for cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) training to improve the odds of survival from Canada’s leading cause of death.
+The Heart and Stroke Foundation is the co-author of the 2015 Guidelines Update for CPR and Emergency Cardiovascular Care (ECC) in North America and the Canadian leader in resuscitation science, education and training.
+CPR training improves the odds of survival from Canada’s leading cause of death.
 Knowing how to respond to a cardiac emergency can increase a person’s odds of survival and recovery by 30% or more.

-The 2010 Guidelines for CPR and Emergency Cardiovascular Care (ECC) are the most current guidelines available.
+The 2015 Guidelines for CPR and Emergency Cardiovascular Care (ECC) are the most current guidelines available.
 As a member of ILCOR, the Foundation has played an important part in ensuring that Canadian training materials reflect the most current scientific knowledge.
 We also play a leadership role in disseminating these new guidelines to all CPR trainers and training agencies across Canada.

 Find CPR courses in your area.